Get started

 For example, let’s take SEPA transactions – in the EU, they often arrive the same day.
 For a non-EU country, it may take slightly longer, and if you use SWIFT codes to make transfers, it can take up to several days.

-Benefits of having a local IBAN for international business
+Benefits of local IBANs for online and international businesses

 The first and most obvious benefit is improved payment processing, resulting in a positive customer experience.